KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

 In KeyboardKit, an ``InputSet`` defines the input keys of a keyboard, after which a ``KeyboardLayoutService`` can create a dynamic ``KeyboardLayout`` at runtime that defines the full set of keys.

-👑 [KeyboardKit Pro][Pro] unlocks layout extensions that make modifying layouts easier, more input sets like ``InputSet/qwertz`` & ``InputSet/azerty``, localized input sets and layout services for all locales in your license, iPad Pro support, etc. Read more further down.
+👑 [KeyboardKit Pro][Pro] unlocks extensions that make it easier to modify layouts, adds more input sets like ``InputSet/qwertz``, ``InputSet/azerty`` & ``InputSet/colemak``, unlocks localized input sets & layout services for all locales in your license, iPad Pro layout, etc.

+KeyboardKit Pro also adds a ``Keyboard/LayoutType`` type that can be used to easily register ``KeyboardSettings/localeSpecificLayoutTypeIdentifiers``.